vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

-# Deploy VMware Tanzu for Kubernetes Operations on VMware vSphere with VMware NSX-T
+# Deploy VMware Tanzu for Kubernetes Operations on VMware vSphere with VMware NSX

-This document provides step-by-step instructions for deploying VMware Tanzu Kubernetes Operations (informally known as TKO) in an Internet available vSphere environment backed by the NSX-T Data Center networking.
+This document provides step-by-step instructions for deploying VMware Tanzu Kubernetes Operations (informally known as TKO) in an Internet available vSphere environment backed by the NSX Data Center networking.

 The scope of the document is limited to providing deployment steps based on the reference design in [VMware Tanzu for Kubernetes Operations on vSphere with NSX-T](../reference-designs/tko-on-vsphere-nsx.md).
 It does not cover deployment procedures for the underlying SDDC components.